avun1t/avuOS/BUILDING.md

 1. Open the `toolchain` directory in your terminal and run `build-toolchain.sh`.
 2. Make a cup of coffee and wait for the toolchain to compile.

+### Editing the toolchain
+If you'd like to edit the toolchain, you can run the `edit-toolchain.sh` script to download patches and set up a git repository for each one.
+Then, use the `gen-patches.sh` script to generate patch files for each one.

+**DO NOT** git commit in the repositories created by `edit-toolchain.sh` or else `gen-patches.sh` won't work properly.

+To build something from the `edit` directory, pass the `edited-[thing]` to the `build-toolchain.sh` script. (ex.: `build-toolchain.sh edited-newlib` to build newlib from the edit directory)

 ## Configuring CMake
 1. Make sure you've built the toolchain first.
 2. Make a build folder somewhere outside of this project where you'd like to build the kernel.